sid-146/AlgoRhythm/Data Structure/docs/LinkedList.md

 -   Non Contiguos memory allocation.
 -   Nodes store data and memory address of next node.
 -   Used in dynamic memory allocation, graph representation.
+-   Linked list is created in heap memory

 <br>